lehner-lab/concentration_epistasis_GRN/README.md

 Welcome to the GitHub repository for concentration_epistasis_GRN.

+# Brief description of the study:
+Both the effects of mutations and how they interact can change across conditions.
+Mutations can have diverse biochemical effects, for example having strong or weak effects on the stability of proteins, but also changing their expression and binding to other molecules.
+Here, we use a well-established thermodynamic model of gene regulation by one of the best-understood proteins, the CI transcriptional repressor of phage lambda, to better understand how diverse mutations interact and how both mutational effects and the interactions between mutations change in response to a change in the expression level of the protein itself.

 # Required Software

 To run the R codes, the following software and associated packages are needed: